-PHY 2253 Physical Science II
+PHY 2253 Physical Science II, Lecture

-A lecture course that includes studies of chemistry, geology and meteorology.
+A lecture course that includes studies of chemistry and earth science.
 Three hours lecture per week.
 Credit, three semester hours.

-PHY 2313 Engineering Physics I
+PHY 2313 Physics I, Lecture and Lab

-A combined lecture and laboratory course covering mechanics, conservation laws.
-This is a calculus-based course primarily for engineering, science, and mathematics majors.
+A calculus-based combined lecture and laboratory course covering mechanics and conservation laws, primarily for engineering, science, and mathematics majors.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.
 (Pre or corequisite MAT 1613)

-PHY 2323 Engineering Physics II
+PHY 2323 Physics II, Lecture and Lab

-A combined lecture and laboratory course covering electricity, magnetism, and optics.
-This is a calculus-based course primarily for engineering, science, and mathematics majors.
+A calculus-based combined lecture and laboratory course covering electricity and magnetism, primarily for engineering, science, and mathematics majors.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.
-(Prerequisite: PHY 2313))
+(Prerequisite: PHY 2313)

-PHY 2333 Engineering Physics III
+PHY 2333 Physics III, Lecture and Lab

-A combined lecture and laboratory course covering harmonic motion, waves, and an introduction to modern physics.
-This is a calculus-based based course primarily for engineering, science, and mathematics majors.
+A calculus-based combined lecture and laboratory course covering harmonic motion, waves, optics, and an introduction to modern physics, primarily for engineering, science, and mathematics majors.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.
 (Prerequisite: PHY 2323)